jwstegemann/fritz2/www/src/pages/docs/40_State Management.md

 [validation example](https://examples.fritz2.dev/validation/build/distributions/index.html) which uses connected stores and validate a `Person` before adding it to a list of `Person`s.

-Most of the time you will work on much more complex structures in your data model, so you will need to get `Store`s for elements "hidden" deeper in your [Nested Structures](NestedStructures.html).
-Let's see how fritz2 can help you here.

 ## History in Stores

 Sometimes you may want to keep the history of values in your `Store`, so you can navigate back in time to build an undo-function or maybe just for debugging...

 fritz2 offers a history service to do so.